SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 **Assuming valid data:** For simplicity's sake, we will be assuming all inputs to generally be in the correct ranges.
 For example, we could add a lot of tests for validation to ensure the `SantaSleigh` isn't initialized with `-10` presents, but it would feel like clutter as we went through the tutorial.
 Typically, production code would also include tests to ensure you take appropriate action on invalid inputs.
 {: .notice--info}

-TODO: Example?

-TODO: Image of the grid as a sample?

 ## Breaking the Problem Down

 Let's think about what the problem says (and doesn't say):